 To help you decompress, we’re sharing 10 simple ways to recharge and reset so you can (happily) conquer the days ahead.

 Welcome indulgence with open arms by cooking your favorite comfort food or stirring up a sweet cocktail.
 Rewarding yourself is a form of self-care, and it may even lead to a healthier week ahead.
-A recent study found that people who associated chocolate cake with celebration lost more weight than those who felt guilty about eating it (we don’t use the word guilt here at NL).
+A study found that people who associated chocolate cake with celebration lost more weight than those who felt guilty about eating it (we don’t use the word guilt here at NL).
 A much-deserved treat can put you in a positive mindset, and it’s a pretty tasty way to ring in the weekend.

 Skip the Schedule